 You will have these sounds when you have items hanging below the racks.
 The sounds come from the things hitting the rotating spray arms.

 Check whether any dishes are hanging below the racks.
 You can quickly fix this problem by loading the dishwasher properly.

 Fixing the problem means relocating the items.
 To prevent the problem from coming about in the future, always ensure you load the dishwasher properly.

-If there are no hanging dishes that are making contact with the spray arms, check the drain lines.
-Reposition the drain line, so it doesn’t come into contact with the surfaces
+If there are no hanging dishes that contact the spray arms, check the drain lines.
+Reposition the drain line, so it doesn’t come into contact with the surfaces.

 Beeping sounds while the door is open